 - Exploring events, educational programs and activities offered during Winthrop Welcome Week in August.

-Freshmen Orientation 2014 Dates
+Freshman Orientation 2014 Dates

 Session I: June 16-17